pdro-lucas/ignite-reactjs/README.md

+Beleza, Pedro!
+Vou traduzir a descrição do projeto "Ignite ReactJS Projects by Pedro Lucas" para inglês.
+Aqui está:

+---

 # Ignite ReactJS Projects by Pedro Lucas

-## Sobre o Repositório

-Este repositório contém uma coleção de projetos desenvolvidos por Pedro Lucas, focados em ReactJS.
-Cada projeto é uma aplicação única, demonstrando diferentes habilidades e técnicas em desenvolvimento web.
+## About the Repository

+This repository contains a collection of projects developed by Pedro Lucas, focusing on ReactJS.
+Each project is a unique application, showcasing different skills and techniques in web development.

-## Projetos
+## Projects

 ### 1. [Ignite Timer](https://github.com/pdro-lucas/ignite-reactjs/tree/feature/pizza-shop-web/02-ignite-timer)
-Aplicação de produtividade com um timer para gerenciamento de tarefas.
-Utiliza React e TypeScript.
+A productivity application with a timer for task management.
+Uses React and TypeScript.

 ### 2. [DT Money](https://github.com/pdro-lucas/ignite-reactjs/tree/feature/pizza-shop-web/03-dt-money)
-Uma aplicação de controle financeiro pessoal.
-Feita com React e Styled Components.
+A personal finance control application.
+Made with React and Styled Components.

 ### 3. [Ignite Shop](https://github.com/pdro-lucas/ignite-reactjs/tree/feature/pizza-shop-web/04-ignite-shop)
-Simulação de e-commerce integrada com a API Stripe.
-Construída com Next.js e Tailwind CSS.
+E-commerce simulation integrated with Stripe API.
+Built with Next.js and Tailwind CSS.

 ### 4. [Ignite Feed](https://github.com/pdro-lucas/ignite-reactjs/tree/feature/pizza-shop-web/ignite-feed-ts)
-Plataforma de mídia social estática, ideal para entender UI e gerenciamento de estado em React.
+A static social media blogging platform, ideal for understanding UI and state management in React.

 ### 5. Pizza Shop Web
-Projeto em desenvolvimento, focado em uma aplicação web para pizzaria.
+A work-in-progress project focused on a web application for a pizzeria.

-## Tecnologias Utilizadas
+## Technologies Used

 - ReactJS
 - TypeScript